Iran Language Institute

 The Iran Language Institute, abbreviated as ILI (کانون زبان ایران) is a state-owned, non-profit organization founded in 1979 in Iran with the national mission of developing foreign language learning.
 It is a subsidiary of Institute for the Intellectual Development.
 The headquarters of this institute is located in the country's capital, Tehran.
-The ILI, currently having around 200 centers in 73 cities, offers language courses in Persian, English, French, German, Russian, Spanish and Arabic to around 240,000 learners.
+The ILI, in 2012 having around 200 centers in 73 cities, offers language courses in Persian, English, French, German, Russian, Spanish, Chinese, and Arabic to around 175,000 learners.

 Before 1979

 The Iran Language Institute, previously referred to as Iran–America Society, was established in 1925 in Tehran.
 In the past, Iran America Society provided various educational services including teaching English to business people and employees in both public and private sectors, and also teaching Persian to foreigners.

 After the Islamic Revolution, this society affiliated with the Institute for the Intellectual Development of Children and Young Adults and, therefore, expanded its services.